 A Decade of Transformational Giving

-In the Summer of 2021, the UO achieved the most ambitious and successful fundraising campaign ever undertaken in the state of Oregon.
+In the Summer of 2021, the UO achieved the most ambitious and successful fundraising campaign ever undertaken in the state of Oregon, raising $3.24 billion.
 The College of Design’s goals as a part of this campaign were no less lofty, seeking to transform how we deliver a world-class education in architecture, art, design, planning, and policy.
 This massive undertaking has transformed the college, and as a result of thousands of individual acts of generosity, we now have new research centers, programs, endowed faculty positions, and vastly increased financial resources for students.

 We want to look back at a handful of gifts from this campaign that showcase the potential of philanthropy to unlock opportunities to transform lives.
 Some of these gifts are large, others are comparatively small.
 Some gifts inspired others to act, while some acts were singular.
 All together a wide array of giving leaves us thankful and excited for the opportunities to come.